COVID-19 fraud is rapidly evolving. This page is frequently updated.

 Scammers are offering COVID-19 tests to Medicare beneficiaries in exchange for personal details, including Medicare information.
 However, the services are unapproved and illegitimate.

 These scammers use the coronavirus pandemic to benefit themselves, and beneficiaries face potential harms.
 The personal information collected can be used to fraudulently bill Federal health care programs and commit medical identity theft.
 If Medicare or Medicaid denies the claim for an unapproved test, the beneficiary could be responsible for the cost.

-- Beneficiaries should be cautious of unsolicited requests for their Medicare or Medicaid numbers.
-Medicare will not call beneficiaries to offer COVID-19 related products, services or benefit review.
+- Beneficiaries should be cautious of unsolicited requests for their Medicare or Medicaid numbers or personal/medical information.
+Medicare will not call beneficiaries to offer COVID-19 related products, services, or benefit review.

 - Do not respond to, or open hyperlinks in, text messages about COVID-19 from unknown individuals.

 - Ignore offers or advertisements for COVID-19 testing or treatments on social media sites.
 If you make an appointment for a COVID-19 test online, ensure the location is an actual testing site.